 Subject Area Standard Credits Verified Credits Specifications English 4 2 All students must take the SOL Reading and Writing (or equivalent) tests in high school.
 Mathematics 3 1 Courses completed to satisfy this requirement shall include at least two different course selections from among: Algebra I; Geometry; Algebra, Functions and Data Analysis; Algebra II, or other mathematics courses approved by the board to satisfy this requirement.
 Per the Standards of Quality, a computer science course credit earned by students may be considered a mathematics course credit.
 All students must take a SOL math test in high school.
 Laboratory Science 3 1 Courses completed to satisfy this requirement shall include course selections from at least two different science disciplines: earth sciences, biology, chemistry, or physics.
-Per the Standards of Quality, a compute science course credit earned by students may be considered a science course credit.
-Students who complete a career and technical education program sequence and pass an examination or occupational competency assessment in a career and technical education field that confers certification occupational competency credential from a recognized industry, or trade or professional association, or acquires a professional license in a career and technical education field from the Commonwealth of Virgi may substitute the certification, competency credential, or license for either a laboratory science or histo and social science verified credit when the certification, license, or credential confers more than one veri credit.
+Per the Standards of Quality, a computer science course credit earned by students may be considered a science course credit.
+Students who complete a career and technical education program sequence and pass an examination or occupational competency assessment in a career and technical education field that confers certification or an occupational competency credential from a recognized industry, or trade or professional association, or acquires a professional license in a career and technical education field from the Commonwealth of Virginia may substitute the certification, competency credential, or license for either a laboratory science or history and social science verified credit when the certification, license, or credential confers more than one verified credit.
 The examination or occupational competency assessment must be approved by the board as an additional test to verify student achievement.
-All students must take the SOL Biology test in high school.
-History & Social Sciences Government, and one course in either world history or geography or both.
-The board to satisfy this requirement.
-Students who complete a career and technical education program sequence and pass occupational competency assessment in a career and technical education field that cocupational competency credential from a recognized industry, or trade or professional competency credential from a recognized industry, or trade or professional license in a career and technical education field from the Command substitute the certification, competency credential, or license for either a labora and social science verified credit when the certification, license, or credential conference credit.
-The examination or occupational competency assessment must be approved.
-Courses completed to satisfy this requirement shall include Virginia and U.S. history, Virginia and U.S. Government, and one course in either world history or geography or both.
+All students must take the SOL Biology test in high school .
+History & Social Sciences 3 1 Courses completed to satisfy this requirement shall include Virginia and U.S. history, Virginia and U.S. Government, and one course in either world history or geography or both.
 The board shall approve courses to satisfy this requirement.
 Students who complete a career and technical education program sequence and pass an examination or occupational competency assessment in a career and technical education field that confers certification or an occupational competency credential from a recognized industry, or trade or professional association, or acquires a professional license in a career and technical education field from the Commonwealth of Virginia may substitute the certification, competency credential, or license for either a laboratory science or history and social science verified credit when the certification, license, or credential confers more than one verified credit.
 The examination or occupational competency assessment must be approved by the board as an additional test to verify student achievement.
-All students must take a SOL history test in high school.
+All students must take a SOL history test in high school .
 Health & Physical Ed.
 2 0 N/A World Language, Fine Arts or Career Tech 2 0 Per the Standards of Quality, credits earned for this requirement shall include one credit in fine or performing arts or career and technical education.
 Per the Standards of Quality, a computer science course credit earned by students may be considered a career and technical course credit.
 Economics & Personal Finance 1 0 N/A Electives 4 0 Courses to satisfy this requirement shall include at least two sequential electives as required by the Standards of Quality.
 Total 22 5 N/A